 “Nanny, what are you doing?”

-Hammer alumnus Jimmy Sganster (The Brides of Dracula and The Horror of Frankenstein) produced the movie and wrote the script, an adaptation of Evelyn Piper’s novel of the same name.
-The Nanny was initially prepared for Greer Garson (Mrs. Miniver), but she, thank goodness, changed her mind.
+Hammer alum Jimmy Sganster (The Brides of Dracula and The Horror of Frankenstein) produced the movie and wrote the script, an adaptation of Evelyn Piper’s novel of the same name.
+The Nanny was initially prepared for British actress Greer Garson (Mrs. Miniver), but she, thank goodness, changed her mind.
 Bette Davis was hired and it’s hard to imagine any other actor in that part.

 According to Charlotte Chandler, author of The Girl Who Walked Home Alone, Davis was very proud of her performance.
 She did have issues with director Seth Holt — Davis allegedly called him “a monument of evil” (I giggle every time I read the quote!).
 Davis eventually admitted that Holt was “a bloody good director.”
 She added: “I felt Holt was one of the best English directors.
 He deserved to be better known.”